 No matter how you decide to utilize your time outside of the classroom, getting out in the first place will be a worthwhile investment.

-The mood that a change in atmosphere creates is incredibly positive.
+The mood that a change in the atmosphere creates is incredibly positive.
 Make it a goal to take them out at LEAST three times throughout each semester.
 Being outside doesn’t necessarily mean that you have to take them outside, anywhere that isn’t your room will do just fine.
-This will create a bonding experience not only between teacher and students, but the students will bond more with each other.
+This will create a bonding experience not only between the teacher and students, but the students will bond more with each other.

 Leaving the classroom helps lighten the students’ AND your mood.
 Who wants to be in the same room every day?
 Enjoy some fresh air once, take in the change of scenery, AND enhance the learning experience for your students.
 I have never regretted taking my students out of the classroom, I feel you will experience the same.